 Improving Oregon’s Approach to Compensatory Mitigation

-A new approach to compensating for wetland and stream losses will be collaboratively implemented by the Oregon Department of State Lands (DSL), US Army Corps of Engineers-Portland District (Corps) and US Environmental Protection Agency-Region 10 (EPA) in February 2019.
+This new approach to compensating for wetland and stream losses was collaboratively implemented by the Oregon Department of State Lands (DSL), US Army Corps of Engineers-Portland District (Corps) and US Environmental Protection Agency-Region 10 (EPA) in April 2019.